vmware-nsx/demos-by-use-case/README.md

 # NSX Demos Organized by Use Case
-This is a collection of curated, recent demos covering key NSX Use Cases:
+This is a collection of curated, recent demos covering key NSX Use Cases.

 ## Table of Contents